GeorgiosSmyrnis/multiclass_minimization_icml2020/README.md

   - pandas:       v0.25.3
   - matplotlib:   v3.1.3

-The above are direct dependencies of the code presented.
-All of their dependencies were installed in the testing environment, as well as:
+All of the dependencies of the above were also installed in the testing environment, as well as scikit-learn, v0.22.1.
-  - scikit-learn: v0.22.1

 Installing these packages, along with their respective dependencies, leads to an environment equivalent to the one on which the experiments were run.
 Note that this is not a strict requirement; it might be possible to run the above